revilowaldow/BITC/Sessions/2025/09 21 - Session 51.5.md

 4 large grates, one with a stairwell
-One compartment has been turned into
+One compartment has been turned into a rest area